 The fact of the matter is that some of the best minds in finance have tried to solve the problem of how to identify outperforming managers in advance and have not succeeded.
 The chances that your advisor will accomplish this are slim-to-none.

 My financial advisor claims that his asset allocation has been engineered to provide a higher expected return that compensates for his higher fee.
 Should I not be willing to pay the higher fee to get the higher return?

 While indeed (based on long-term historical data), there are allocations that have a higher expected return than the overall market.
-Those higher expected returns come at a price of higher risk (either as higher volatility or as divergence from the returns of the market).
+Those higher expected returns come at a price of higher risk (in the form of higher volatility or divergence from the returns of the market or both).
 Aside from diversification, there are no free lunches in investing.
 The bottom line is that your consent to take on more risk does not justify a higher fee from your advisor.

 I am not sure how much I am paying my advisor or the costs associated with my investments.
 Will you analyze my investment portfolio to determine how much I am paying?

 Yes!
 We will prepare a fee analysis detailing your current fees and expenses and let you know how much you can save with Clarity.
 To prepare your analysis, we require a copy of your most recent monthly or quarterly statement from your current provider or advisor (please do not include account numbers).
 Contact us to get started.

 My advisor (or someone at his/her firm) does my taxes every year, created my estate plan, or provides insurance products to cover all my insurance needs.
 Are these services not worth a higher fee?